Special Olympics Winter Games Opening Ceremony set for Tuesday | TSN

-The 2024 Special Olympics Canada Winter Games officially begin Tuesday night in Calgary, with TSN bringing you coverage of the Opening Ceremony.
+The 2024 Special Olympics Canada Winter Games officially begin Tuesday night in Calgary, with the Opening Ceremony from Stampede Park.

 Calgary's Olympic Stadium will host 1,500 spectators for the Opening Ceremony with 1,250 athletes, coaches and mission staff on hand as well.